Kevin Morby: 2021–2023: This Is a Photograph

+2024–present: Little Wide Open

+Aaron Dessner asked Morby to support his band The National on July 4, 2024, at their outdoor London show at Crystal Palace Bowl.
+Shortly after, Dessner contacted Morby to let him know he would be interested in producing his next album.
+In early 2025, the pair began recording Morby's eighth studio album at Dessner's Long Pond Studio, a secluded, rustic cabin in the Hudson Valley, New York.
+The pair finished recording in September 2025.

+The resulting album, Little Wide Open, was released through Dead Oceans on May 15, 2026.
+The album's lyrics were influenced by Morby's life in the Midwest: "There’s something unintentionally musical about the Midwest; cicadas chirping in the trees, a train passing, a tornado siren going off.
+If you listen, there are these almost ominous sounds taking place beneath the wide-open sky —its ugliness and its beauty and how the two are often working together simultaneously.
+And while the Midwest isn’t technically the badlands, it’s my badlands."

 Mare Records

 In June 2017, Morby officially launched his new label imprint, Mare Records, with the signing of Shannon Lay and announcement of her new LP, Living Water.
 Mare will operate as an imprint of the Woodsist label, which also released Morby's first two solo albums.

 Anna St Louis' debut album, If Only There Was a River, was scheduled to be released in December 2018 on Woodsist / Mare.

 Influences

 Morby cites Lou Reed, Bob Dylan, Nina Simone, and Simon Joyner among his favorite artists.